Welcome! We are delighted that you have come to St Stephen’s!

 If you’re going to a church for the first time, or the first time in a long time, it can be very daunting.
 We want you to feel at ease and welcomed when you visit us, so here are some answers to questions you might have as to what to expect.

 Children are welcome and we don’t mind noise.
-The 10.45am service is particularly family friendly, and we have a range of Children’s activities in our church hall next door which start about 15 minutes into the service.
+The 10.45am service is particularly family friendly, and we have a range of children’s activities in our church hall next door which start about 15 minutes into the service.
 The service leader will make an announcement for children to go out.
-Follow the others and someone in a colourful t-shirt will be able to direct you to the right room.
+Follow the others and someone will be able to direct you to the right room.
 Your children are welcome to go out with the other children or stay with you.
-Follow the link for more information about our groups.

 Usually we sing Christian songs; there are prayers, a Bible reading, a talk and, sometimes, special presentations.
 We normally stand to sing songs and sit to pray and listen to the talk.
 Our songs are a mixture of traditional hymns and modern Christian songs played by a music group.

 We have people who come to the front of the church during and after services to pray for people and talk about questions or difficulties about faith.
+You are also able to fill out one of our prayer request cards if you would prefer for us to pray for you at another time.
 We can also put you in touch with other support organisations who specialise in specific areas.